neu-se/CS4530-Spring-2024/tutorials/week4-react.md

 Let's use **npx** and **create-next-app** to create a new Next.Js project

--   **npx** stands for Node Package Execute.
+-   **npx** stands for Node Package Execute (Part of the npm package since version 5.2).
 It is a runner that can execute any package that you want from the npm registry without even installing that package.
 In this case npx tool temporarily installs the create-next-app npm package and uses it to create our project.

 - Please check the following reference to the Next.Js boiler plate and getting started with framework